arpitbbhayani/knowledge-base/hash-table-internals/conflict-resolution-in-hash-tables-with-open-addressing/README.md

 ## Probing

 Probing is the process through which we deterministically find the next available slot in the hash table.
-The approach and algorithm could vary but formally it is a function of the key to be placed and the attempt, that spits out a slot.
+The approach and algorithm could vary, but formally it is a function of the key to be placed and the attempt, that spits out a slot.

 ```
 j = p(k, i)